Enigma machine: Breaking Enigma

 In September 1939, British Military Mission 4, which included Colin Gubbins and Vera Atkins, went to Poland, intending to evacuate cipher-breakers Marian Rejewski, Jerzy Różycki, and Henryk Zygalski from the country.
 The cryptologists, however, had been evacuated by their own superiors into Romania, at the time a Polish-allied country.
 On the way, for security reasons, the Polish Cipher Bureau personnel had deliberately destroyed their records and equipment.
 From Romania they travelled on to France, where they resumed their cryptological work, collaborating with the British, who began work on decrypting German Enigma messages, using the Polish equipment and techniques.

 Among those who joined the cryptanalytic effort in France was a team of seven Spanish cryptographers, known as "Equipo D" (Team D), led by Antonio Camazón, former head of the cipher service (Servicio de Información Militar) of the Spanish Republican Army during the Spanish Civil War.
 After the fall of the Republic in 1939, Camazón and his colleagues sought refuge in France and were recruited by French intelligence officer Gustave Bertrand.
 They were assigned to the PC Bruno centre near Paris, where they worked alongside Polish cryptanalysts analysing Enigma-encrypted traffic and contributing to the adaptation of Polish decryption methods.

 During the Norwegian campaign (8 April – 10 June 1940), three intact Enigma cipher machines belonging to the German Army and Air Force (Luftwaffe) were captured.
-Starting on 17 May 1940, and were put into operation at the British intelligence centre at Bletchley Park.
+Starting on 17 May 1940, they were put into operation at the British intelligence centre at Bletchley Park.

 Following the German invasion of France in June 1940, the Spanish team relocated first to the Cadix centre in the Vichy-controlled zone and later to Algiers, continuing their work with the Western Allies.
 Their tasks included manual decryption, rotor setting reconstruction, and message traffic analysis.
 Though their contribution remained largely unknown for decades, recent historical research and documentaries have highlighted their role in the broader Allied effort to break Enigma.